Regression-aware Continual Learning for Android Malware Detection: Introduction

 In this work, we fill this gap by analyzing the security regression phenomenon of CL strategies for malware detection.
-Building on our preliminary work~\cite{ghiani2025understanding}, we first show that, despite mitigating forgetting, CL methods are still heavily affected by security regression between updates.
-Then, we propose a mitigation strategy by adapting an existing regression-aware penalty to the CL setting.
-In particular, we employ \textit{Positive Congruent Training} (PCT)~\cite{yan2021positive}, which jointly minimizes the classification loss and a regularization term designed to penalize and reduce regression.
-We test our approach on the \elsa, \tesseract, and \azclass datasets, showing that (i) incrementally updating ML models with CL strategies introduces security regression, and (ii) integrating PCT into these strategies significantly reduces this effect across different datasets and scenarios while maintaining competitive performance in most cases.
+Building on our initial findings in~\cite{ghiani2025understanding},\footnote{While~\cite{ghiani2025understanding} consists of an initial exploration of the regression phenomena in CL for malware detection, in this work we provide a consolidated and significantly extended treatment, supported by a broader experimental evaluation and deeper analysis.} we formalize this phenomenon in the context of CL for malware detection, and introduce a regression-aware training framework that can be integrated into existing CL strategies.
+As an instantiation of this framework, we employ \textit{Positive Congruent Training} (PCT)~\cite{yan2021positive}, which jointly minimizes the classification loss and a regularization term designed to mitigate regression.
+We evaluate our approach on three Android malware datasets (\elsa, \tesseract, and \azclass), considering five representative CL strategies and four different state-of-the-art malware detectors, each obtained as a combination of Drebin~\cite{arp2014drebin} or APIGraph~\cite{zhang2020enhancing} feature extractors with linear SVM or MLP models.
+Our analysis shows that incrementally updating ML models with CL strategies introduces security regression, i.e., up to 3–6\% of previously detected malware samples are misclassified after model updates.
+Integrating PCT into these strategies consistently mitigates this issue, reducing regression by up to 50\% across datasets and scenarios while maintaining competitive detection performance in most cases.

+We summarize our contributions as follows: (i) we formalize the notion of security regression in CL for malware detection as an additional side effect besides catastrophic forgetting; (ii) we show empirically that security regression can occur even when forgetting is mitigated, affecting up to 3-6\% of previously detected malware after model updates; and (iii) we introduce a regression-aware training framework instantiated via Positive Congruent Training (PCT) that can be integrated into existing CL pipelines, mitigating regression across datasets, detectors, and CL strategies.